dullhunk/placement-visits/index.md

 ## 4. Any other business?

 * Have they sorted a final year project?
 This is a good opportunity to check that the student has chosen or proposed a final year project.
+They've already received information about this, but it might help to remind them.
 * The type of placement report the student writes depends on their degree program:
-    + For Bachelors students, there's a self explanatory template at [overleaf.com/latex/templates/industrial-placement-report/vcjymrgmcpzh](https://www.overleaf.com/latex/templates/industrial-placement-report/vcjymrgmcpzh) which they can submit via Blackboard
+    + For Bachelors students, there's a placement report form to fill in by September at [forms.office.com/e/K1gAuWrnex](https://forms.office.com/e/K1gAuWrnex)
     +  For MEng students, the details for MEng report submission are on blackboard for COMP40901 at [online.manchester.ac.uk](http://online.manchester.ac.uk/)
 * AOB
 * For tutees, there's some more guidance on these meetings at [www.cdyf.me/starting#visits](https://www.cdyf.me/starting#visits)